popflick logo

 Day of the Animals (1977)

-The producers of Grizzly were back a year later with sort of a eco-sensitive animal attack variety pack of a movie that wavers between silly, scary, and then silly again.
+The producers of Grizzly were back a year later with an eco-sensitive animal attack variety pack of a movie that wavers between silly, scary, and then silly again.
 Wolves, snakes, dogs, birds, mountain lions, and even more angry animals find themselves devouring a bunch of unhappy hikers -- and why are these creatures so angry?
-A depletion in the ozone layer, of course, which just goes to show that even silly b-movies can be oddly intelligent in some ways.
-Plus it's not every day you get to see the last Leslie Nielsen, shirtless, doing battle with a grizzly bear.
+A depletion in the ozone layer, of course, which goes to show that even silly B-movies can be oddly intelligent in some ways.
+Plus, it's not every day you get to see the last Leslie Nielsen, shirtless, doing battle with a grizzly bear.

 The Beasts Are on the Streets (1978)

-Made for network TV, super obscure, very goofy, and barely even a horror movie.
+Made for network TV; super obscure, very goofy, and barely even a horror movie.
 I only included it because of the wacky title and a wildly irresponsible "bear v. tiger" scene that feels like it fell out of a low-budget circus act.

 Prophecy (1979)